Home

 Low-budget post-war Catholic church, one of ten long-plan churches by GK&C, early and not one of the best

-St Bride’s Kirk, East Kilbride
+St Bride’s Kirk, East Kilbride, South Lanarkshire, Scotland

 Bonar Hall, Park Place, Dundee